woodcrest-university/community-charter/rental-covenant.md

 # Rental Agreement and Conditions

 When you choose to rent within Woodcrest, you're agreeing to adhere to the following conditions:
-- Community and Compliance: As a tenant or subtenant, you must follow Woodcrest's sim rules and the Linden Labs TOS.
-Failure to comply could lead to eviction without a refund for any rule violations.
+- All Woodcrest tenants and subtenants must follow the rules of the sim, as well as the Linden Labs TOS.
+Repeated violations of any rules could result in permanent banishment plus termination of your rental unit without a refund.
+- Any rentals designated as a "Shop" are intended for storefront/shop use only!
+Do not use shop units as a residential home.
-- Designated Uses: Units labeled as "Shop" are strictly for storefront or shop purposes and should not be used as residential spaces.
-Selling items or services for L$ in these shops requires Woodcrest staff approval.
+- Shops are for RP purposes only.
+Do not actually sell merchandise or services for L$ without approval from a Woodcrest staff member.

 ### Land Group Membership
-- Group Membership: To prevent automatic return of your objects, tenants and subtenants need to be part of the “Woodcrest Landgroup”.
-Invitations to the group are issued after rental payment.
-- Group Invitation Issues: If you encounter problems receiving a group invite via the rental meter, please reach out to Woodcrest staff.
+- Tenants and subtenants must be in the group titled "Woodcrest Landgroup".
+Otherwise, objects will be automatically returned.
+Invites will only be sent after a unit is paid.
+- If your rental meter won't invite you to the group, contact a Woodcrest staff member.

 ### Decorating and Prim Usage
-- Lag Awareness: Decorate responsibly to avoid causing sim lag.
-Objects causing significant lag will be returned.
+- Tenants must be lag-conscious when decorating.
+We hold the right to return any rezzed objects that are found to cause excessive lag to our sims.
-- Boundary Respect: Keep permanent prims within the boundaries of your rented space.
-Objects found outside these limits will be returned.
+- Permanent prims must remain within the parcel or room boundaries.
+Any unauthorized or stray prims found beyond rented property will be returned.
-- Temporary Rezzing: Pets and vehicles can be rezzed temporarily during RP sessions but must not be left out permanently.
+- Pets and vehicles: You may temporarily rez one while you are RPing.
+However, please do not leave pets or vehicles permanently rezzed, including inside your unit.
-- Expiration: Items will be returned upon rental expiration.
+- If your rental expires, your items will be returned.

 ### Fees and Rates
-- Pricing: Rentals follow a rate of **L$2.5 per prim, with an additional L$25 maintenance fee**.
-Prim limits can be increased in increments of 10, subject to unit type and availability.
+- All rentals on the London Docks Sim use the following rate for pricing: **L$2.5 per prim, plus a flat L$25 maintenance fee**.
+- Prim limits may be upgraded in increments of 10.
+Maximum limits are based upon unit type and prim availability.

 ### Privacy and Security
-- Roleplay and Privacy: While interaction is a part of the community, entering someone's residential unit without permission is not allowed (does not apply to shops).
-Use the proper channels to report any trespassing.
+- Woodcrest is a roleplay community.
+Privacy could be affected by players looking to interact.
+However, players may not enter your residency without permission (residential units only - *does not apply to shops*).
+Report trespassers to a moderator immediately.
-- Security Orbs: The use of security orbs is prohibited.
+- Security orbs are not allowed.

 ### Additional Terms
-- Subletting: Subletting your rental is not allowed.
+- Subletting is prohibited.
-- Refunds: No refunds are provided, but credit can be transferred between units.
+- There are no refunds.
+Only credit transfer from one unit to another.
-- Rental Payments: If rent is overdue, continuing to rent the same unit may result in a deduction from your meter equal to the overdue period, ensuring fairness among all renters.
+- If you fail to pay your rent within your unit's "overdue" period, then continue renting the same unit, we may remove time from your meter equal to the overdue period.
+This is done in fairness to other renters, so nobody gets "free rental time".

-###### _Woodcrest Rental Covenant, v1.0_
+###### _Woodcrest Rental Covenant, v1.1_